SC.2.E.7.1

 What's The Weather?:

-This is an introductory lesson to teaching the students how to ask questions about the key details of a story.
+This is an introductory lesson to teaching the students how to ask questions about the central idea and relevant details of a text.

 Type: Lesson Plan